 Discover all the essentials of ISO 27001 penetration testing for compliance purposes by reading our buyer’s guide on pen testing.
 Make smarter choices for your next assessment.

 If your organization is interested in a pentest for ISO 27001 compliance, we are offering 15% OFF this month in our penetration testing services package tailored for ISO 27001.

 This post will continue to be updated with new requirements for ISO 27001 pentest in 2024, should they come into force.

 ISO 27001 compliance involves demonstrating that an organization’s information security management system (ISMS) meets the standard’s requirements.
 To achieve compliance, an organization must undergo an audit process in which an independent third-party assessor evaluates the organization’s ISMS against the standard.

 The assessor will review the organization’s policies, procedures, and controls, as well as its risk assessment and risk remediation processes, to ensure that they are in line with the requirements of the standard.
 If the auditor determines that the organization’s ISMS meets the requirements outlined by the standard, the organization will be awarded a certificate stating it is compliant with the norm.
 This certification serves as a formal recognition that the organization has a robust and effective ISMS in place to protect its sensitive information.

-According to Afnor, the number of valid ISO 27001 certificates jumped from 36,000 in 2019 to 58,000 in 2021, highlighting the increasing importance of information security controls is getting with businesses worldwide.
+According to Afnor, the number of valid ISO 27001 certificates jumped from 36,000 in 2019 to 58,000 in 2021, highlighting the increasing importance of information security controls in businesses worldwide.